Skip to main content

 Levels

-Arrivals Level
+Arrivals level

-Baggage claim and access to transportation options.
+Baggage claim and access to transport options.

-Departures Level
+Departures level

 Services

-- Fast food, cafés, restaurants, duty-free shops
+- Fast food, cafés, restaurants, duty free shops

 - Family restrooms

-- Shoeshine service
+- Shoeshine stands

 - Wi‑Fi